Skip to content

 kit file-tree /path/to/repo

-kit file-tree /path/to/repo --output tree.json
+kit file-tree /path/to/repo --output structure.json

 Terminal window